rust-lang/book/src/ch13-00-functional-features.md

 something that often needs to be done very quickly, so you care about speed.
 But here, we're creating an iterator, using two adaptors, and then finally consuming the value.
 What would this code compile to?
-Well, as of this writing, this, it compiles down to the same assembly you'd write by hand: there's no loop at all, as it knows that there are twelve iterations, and so it "unrolls" the loop.
+Well, as of this writing, it compiles down to the same assembly you'd write by hand: there's no loop at all, as it knows that there are twelve iterations, and so it "unrolls" the loop.
 All of the coefficients get stored in registers (read: they're very fast).
 There are no bounds checks on the array access.
 It's extremely efficient.

 Now that you know this, go use iterators and closures without fear!
 They can really make code feel more high-level, but don't have a performance penalty for doing so.

+## Summary

+TODO